jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 <details markdown="1" id="game-manager-unreal">
 <summary><b>In Unreal:</b></summary>

-First, try to leverage the built-in [GameMode & GameState classes](https://dev.epicgames.com/documentation/en-us/unreal-engine/game-mode-and-game-state-in-unreal-engine) instead of you own implementation since it works better with the rest of the Unreal ecosystem.
+First, try to leverage the built-in [GameMode & GameState classes](https://dev.epicgames.com/documentation/en-us/unreal-engine/game-mode-and-game-state-in-unreal-engine) instead of your own implementation since they work better with the rest of the Unreal ecosystem(and multiplayer!).

-I like to think of the Game Mode as my rules engine that responds to events and updates the GameState which is read by the relevant entities in the game world.
-As a big plus, you can wire game mode logic in blueprint so it's more accessible to your team members that don't know C++ to understand what's going on with the game!
+I like to think of the Game Mode as a rules engine that responds to events and updates the GameState, which is then read by all the relevant entities in the game world.
+As a big plus, you can wire game mode logic in blueprint so it's more accessible to your team members that don't know C++!

 If you really want/need to roll your own thing, you can make a custom Game Manager [Subsystem](https://dev.epicgames.com/documentation/en-us/unreal-engine/programming-subsystems-in-unreal-engine).
-In general Subsystems are extremely useful for singleton-like things in Unreal (See: [Implementing a Service](#implementing-a-service) for more detail on why).
-Keep in mind, if you go down this route you will have more trouble implementing multiplayer as GameMode and GameState do a lot for you in terms of server authority and replication.
+In general Subsystems are extremely useful for singleton-like things in Unreal (see: [Implementing a Service](#implementing-a-service) for more detail on why).
+Keep in mind, if you go down this route, you will have more trouble implementing multiplayer, as GameMode and GameState do a lot for you in terms of server authority and replication.
 </details>

 # Services
 As your game manager grows in scope, you will eventually feel a need to start splitting off functionality into more standalone pieces.
 This is where Services come in.
 Services are (usually singleton) classes that are available to any part of the codebase to perform a service of some kind.
-That may sound like an overly broad definition but it's because services are meant to cover a wide range of capabilities, doing everything from playing sound effects to coordinating AI behavior.
+That may sound like an overly broad definition, but it's because services are meant to cover a wide range of capabilities, doing everything from playing sound effects to coordinating AI behavior.

 A lot of mature codebases rely on this pattern because it's an easy way to segment different systems and allow them to be created, worked on, and tested in isolation from one another when you have a large and specialized team.
-For instance you can have Audio Engineers owning services that control music and sound effects, Tech Artists owning Services that spawn particle effects, and Gameplay Programmers owning Services relevant to specific features they're working on.
+For instance, you can have Audio Engineers owning services that control music and sound effects, Tech Artists owning Services that spawn particle effects, and Gameplay Programmers owning Services relevant to specific features they're working on.

 My rules of thumb for creating services are:
-1. Think about if this service really needs to exist
+1. Think about if this service really needs to exist.
    1. Is there only 1 place it's being used?
    2. Could this be better served as a static function utility?
-   3. Is there an existing service you could modify to fit your use-case?
+   3. Is there an existing service you could modify to fit your use case?
    4. Does this need to be accessible everywhere?
-2. Think carefully about how the service is going to be used and what kind of interface would be most convenient/performant for those use-cases
+2. Think carefully about how the service is going to be used and what kind of interface would be most convenient/performant for those use cases
-   1. Generally a service should do a few things, but do them well
+   1. Generally a service should do a few things, but do them well.
-3. Follow existing conventions in your codebase (unless you find a very good reason not to)
+3. Follow existing conventions in your codebase (unless you find a very good reason not to.)
-4. Try to avoid referencing services from other services
+4. Try to avoid referencing services from other services.
-   1. Avoid this at all costs during initialization
+   1. Avoid this at all costs during initialization.
-   2. If you do this, make sure to avoid cyclic references (Service A uses Service B and Service B uses Service A)
+   2. If you do this, make sure to avoid cyclic references (Service A uses Service B and Service B uses Service A.)
 5. Document your interface for the service as well as expected usage with good comments.

-Services are a powerful tool and with great power comes great responsibility (to avoid spaghetti-fying your codebase).
+Services are a powerful tool, and with great power comes great responsibility (to avoid spaghetti-fying your codebase).

 ## Implementing a Service
 Regardless of your chosen tool, services are usually built with static singletons, dependency injection, or a service locator.
 This section will assume you are starting with a singleton (we'll explore the other solutions for wiring in the next section)